felixmaude/coolcatz/moses.md

 #### "Moses" W

-Moses is a DHS, domestic short hair.
+Moses is a DSH, domestic short hair.
 He is also a black cat, which helps him blend into the surroundings of a dark room or a black chair.
 Because of his ability to camouflage, it makes it more fun and interesting to find him.
 In the instances that I have searched for him, he was either sniffing to learn his environment or he notices that you are looking for him and he makes a face. _Are you looking for me?_